-Since San Francisco then had Jack Clark in right field, Chili moved to center; as a result, he was saddled with comparisons to Willie Mays.
+Since San Francisco then had Jack Clark in right field, Chili played center field; as a result, he was saddled with comparisons to Willie Mays.
 He became a corner outfielder after the arrival of Dan Gladden.
 Ankle injuries (including one that needed surgery after his rookie year) also diminished what was originally good speed.
 In his early years, Davis batted leadoff frequently, but his stolen-base percentage was rather low.
 He struck out a fair amount, though not excessively by today’s standards, yet also developed a good eye for walks.

 Chili credited hitting coach Tom McCraw, who was with the Giants from 1983 through 1985, for his approach at the plate.
 “Davis said that McCraw told him, ‘Never leave a fastball.
 You always look for the fastball.
 And if there are two strikes, go right back to the fastball and adjust to something else, because you can’t hit a fastball looking for a curveball, but you can hit a curveball looking for a fastball.’”